As the World Demands Chocolate, Peru Cocoa Answers the Call.

 Trips to Peru cocoa plantations and factories where cocoa is processed has become a travel destination.
 With that, if enterprising entrepreneurs take up the task of opening up chocolate cafes and bars, things would improve drastically.
 In the future, I already see a Peru that will thrive on money that chocolate can bring.
 Chocolate remains the favorite sweet of the world and dark chocolate sans sugar is packed with antioxidants and flavonoids.

 Where can you go to experience rich Peruvian chocolate?
 Choco Museo is a combination store, cafe, and tasting nirvana.
 The staff is eager and helpful allowing you to sample many desserts.
 Some items include mousse with dark chocolate drizzles on top.
-There are hot beverages of melted chocolate, milk, cinnamon and cloves.
+There are hot beverages of melted chocolate, milk, cinnamon and cloves, chocolate liquor is even gaining popularity.
 The tastes here put cheaper waxy international chocolate to shame….
 The chocolate for purchase isn’t cheap but the quality makes it worth the price.
 Or, enjoy your delectables in the cafe and take your memories home with you.

 Choco Museo also offers classes to make your own Peru Cocoa Bars.
 The tour includes instructors fluent in English at both their Lima and Cusco locations.
 The whole process of creating chocolate is explained in detail including the history of chocolate.
 We tasted many different varieties of flavored jams, Pisco and experimented with the body lotions and other products available for use on your skin.
 The whole course lasted about two hours and was well worth the money.
 You can bag up your Chocolate you make as well to take home with you as a souvenir.